-This week, we’re going ‘inside the swipe’ and breaking down what really happens during those precious seconds from swipe to receipt during every credit card transaction.
+This week, we’re going ‘inside the transaction’ and break down what really happens during those precious seconds from swipe to receipt during every credit card transaction.

 Your customer comes into your place of business, selects what they want to buy, and presents you with a card to pay.
 What happens in the next 5 seconds is nothing short of pure magic.
 We will look at each step and how all the guests from our party play a part.
-If you missed the “guest list” and who’s involved in Part 1 of our series, it’s right here.
+If you missed the “guest list” and who’s involved in this process, it’s right here.

 Your ISO also puts in place the network and the acquiring bank, so that whatever card your customer presents (VISA, MC, etc.) can access the card transaction pipeline.